Rudolf Leiding: Career

 Less than three weeks after taking over from Lotz at Wolfsburg, Leiding halted work on EA266 (Development Project 266).
-This was the development of a sophisticated - from a production engineer's standpoint over-sophisticated - mid-engined successor to the Beetle being developed by a Porsche team under a well regarded young engineer named Piëch on Volkswagen's behalf.
+This was the development of a sophisticated mid-engined successor to the Beetle being developed by a Porsche team under a young engineer named Piëch on Volkswagen's behalf.
 The move was hugely contentious at the time partly because the Beetle replacement project was well advanced: 16 Million Marks had already been invested in EA266.
 It was culturally contentious because it hinted at a rejection of the company's historical roots.
 Given the market's lukewarm reception to newer rear-engined air-cooled models such as the Volkswagen 411, Leiding's decision to use Audi products then in the pipe-line as a short-cut for Volkswagen to follow Europe's pace-setter manufacturers such as, above all, Fiat down the water-cooled front-engined front-wheel drive route makes perfect sense in the light of subsequent events.
 But contemporaries lacked the foresight necessary for that judgement.

 The extent of Volkswagen's problems was highlighted during the first four months of 1972 when the company's domestic sales of 151,086 were comfortably beaten by Opel, who sold 161,127 cars in West Germany in those months.
 In May of the same year Leiding was ready to go public with his rescue strategy, by now already moving towards implementation.
 He pointed out that the Volkswagen group was producing eight disparate "volume" models, including five that had been launched within the last five years as part of an urgent if unfocused attempt to reduce Volkswagen's dependence on the aging Beetle.
 In terms of components and production technology the group's newer models had virtually nothing in common with one another.
 The 1500/1600 introduced back in 1961 sold in respectable numbers, but volumes had never approached the levels necessary for a Beetle successor.
 Of the five more recent launches, four, the NSU Ro 80, the VW-Porsche 914, the 411/412 and the K70 were selling at levels that came nowhere close to justifying the levels of spending that had backed their development and launch, the 411 and K70 both having been intended as Opel Rekord rivals that could sell at the levels needed to provide an acceptable return on the necessary investment in production capacity and infrastructure at the company's new Salzgitter plant.